MicrosoftDocs/windows-powershell-docs/docset/windows/international/Set-Culture.md

 ## OUTPUTS

 ## NOTES
-In order for changes made by this cmdlet to take effect you need to open a new PowerShell session.
+Changes made by the use of this cmdlet will take effect on subsequent PowerShell sessions.
 ## RELATED LINKS

 [GetCulture Class](https://go.microsoft.com/fwlink/?LinkID=243343)